 Seneca: Tuesdays from 5-6:30 pm at Oconee Medical Center.
 They are located at 298 Memorial Drive.
 Park near and enter through Outpatient Entrance.
 Click here for a map.

-Easley: Tuesdays from 4:30-6 pm at Baptist Easley Hospital in their gift shop located at 200 Fleetwood Drive.
+Easley - Hospital: Tuesdays from 4:30-6 pm at Baptist Easley Hospital in their cafeteria located at 200 Fleetwood Drive.
 Park and enter at the Main Entrance.
 Click here for a map.
-The gift shop is located on the first floor directly inside the main entrance.
+The cafeteria is located on the first floor directly inside the main entrance.

 Pickens: Tuesdays from 5:30-7:30 pm at Appalachian Ale House located at 205 E Main Street.
 Click here for a map.